-How Business Financing Works
+How Small Business Financing for Women Works

 When it comes to business financing, there are several options.
 You can choose from traditional term loans or lines of credit from big banks, online lenders, and credit unions, as well as other types of financing like crowd-funding and invoice factoring.